redgeoff/spiegel/DESIGN.md

 - CouchDB can replay changes so your on_change rule must be idempotent, meaning that it can be run repeatedly or even run with an older change without causing harm.
 - If an API request fails with a non-200 status code, it will be retried until it succeeds
 - If an API request is abruptly terminated, e.g. due to a change-listener process being restarted, the change-listener will eventually be considered stalled and will be retried.
+- on_change docs are not design docs, therefore the id of an on_change doc can be anything that doesn't begin with `_design/`

 ## Spiegel Internal Docs